niruse/cloudflare_abuse_monitor/README.md

 Welcome to **Cloudflare Abuse Monitor**!
 This custom Home Assistant integration allows you to monitor and manage abusive IPs on your **Cloudflare** zone.
 It integrates:

 - 🔄 Real-time traffic analysis
-- 🛡️ IP reputation lookups via **AbuseIPDB**
+- 🛡️ IP reputation lookups via AbuseIPDB
-- 🔁 Automated updates to your **Cloudflare** firewall IP lists
+- 🔁 Automated updates to your Cloudflare firewall IP lists
+- 🧠 Dynamic recheck logic – every 7 days
+- 🚨 Under Attack Mode control – based on request thresholds
+- ⏱️ Smart scheduling – runs every custom number of minutes set via scan_interval_minutes

 > *Keep your network protected and your automations smart.*